-- If a password is not provided, the Windows single-sign-on ticket is used. - If a password is provided, the authentication ticket is stored in temporary, in-memory storage. - --plugin-authentication-webauthn-client-preserve-privacy={OFF|ON}
+- If a password is not provided, the Windows single-sign-on ticket is used. - If a password is provided, the authentication ticket is stored in temporary, in-memory storage. - --plugin-authentication-webauthn-client-preserve-privacy={OFF|ON} the FIDO2 device contains multiple resident keys for a given RP ID, this option allows the user to choose a key to be used for assertion.
+It provides two possible values that the client user can set.
+The default value is false.
+If set to false, the challenge is signed by all credentials available for a given RP ID and all signatures are sent to server.
+If set to true, the user is prompted to choose the credential to be used for signature.

-plugin-authentication-webauthn- client-preserve-privacy
+Command-Line Format plugin-authentication-webauthn- client-preserve-privacy

 Туре Boolean

 Default Value false